-NOTICE OF INITIATION OF AN INVESTIGATION INTO THE ALLEGED DUMPING OF FULLY THREADED SCREWS WITH HEXAGON HEADS, EXCLUDING THOSE OF STAINLESS STEEL ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA
+NOTICE OF INITIATION OF AN INVESTIGATION INTO THE ALLEGED DUMPING OF WHEELBARROWS ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (CHINA)

-The International Trade Administration Commission of South Africa (the Commission) accepted an application alleging that fully threaded screws with hexagon heads, excluding those of stainless steel originating in or imported from the People's Republic of China (PRC) were being dumped in the Southern African Customs Union (SACU) market, causing material injury to the SACU industry concerned.
+The International Trade Administration Commission of South Africa (the Commission) accepted an application alleging that wheelbarrows originating in or imported from the People's Republic of China (China) is being dumped on the South African Customs Union (SACU) and causing material injury to the SACU industry concerned.
 The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury and causality.